zumo64/searchbox/README.md

 - Enter the body of the search including params (use @0, @1 ...  as tokens for the params)
 - Specify the param values in the search box
 - add/remove  params using the +/- keys
-- toggle (TAYG) using the checkbox
+- toggle type as you Go (TAYG) using the checkbox to see live results
+- switch result tabs between suggestion and hits results

 ## Analysis quick test